Playwriting

 Persephone’s Return had a staged reading at Sidewalk Café in NYC in September 2018, as part of the Boog City Poets Theater Festival.
 An audio recording, with an earlier cast and a soundscape by Ambrose Bye, is on the CD, An Early Spring, from Fast Speaking Music.
 The text was published in the POSTmortem issue of the POST(Blank) journal, from Mad Gleam Press and is included in the chapbook, The Other Myrtle

-His verse play John Milton in the Tower had a reading on Zoom starring Bob Holman as Milton and featuring Bill Considine in August 2021 in the celebration of the thirtieth anniversary of the Boog City arts journal.
+John Milton in the Tower had a reading on Zoom starring Bob Holman as Milton and featuring Bill Considine in August 2021 in the celebration of the thirtieth anniversary of the Boog City arts journal.
 It can be seen here: John Milton in the Tower - YouTube.